Gustav Solomon Oppert

-Gustav Solomon Oppert, (30 July 1836 – 1 March 1908) was a German Indologist and Sanskritist.
-He was a professor of Sanskrit and Comparative Philology, Presidency College, Madras, a Telugu translator to government, and a curator in the Government Oriental Manuscripts Library.
+Gustav Solomon Oppert (30 July 1836 – 1 March 1908) was a German Indologist and Sanskritist.
+He was a professor of Sanskrit and Comparative Philology, Presidency College, Madras, a Telugu translator to government, and a curator in the Government Oriental Manuscripts Library and Research Centre.
 He was a professor in Madras from 1872 to 1893.
 He was also editor of the Madras Journal of Literature and Science from 1878 to 1882.
 After traveling in north India from 1893 to 1894, he returned to Europe in 1894.

 Early life

-Oppert was born in Hamburg on 30 July 1836 and counted Julius Oppert and Ernst Oppert among his eleven siblings.
-He obtained a PhD in 1860, having attended four universities - Bonn, Leipzig, Berlin and Halle - and in 1866 became an assistant librarian at the Bodleian Library in Oxford, England.
+Oppert was born in Hamburg to Eduard (born Oppenheime, 1792-1874r) and Henriette née Gans (1800-1875) and counted Julius Oppert and Ernst Oppert among his eleven siblings.
+He studied at the Johanneum in Hamburg followed by studies at Leipzig, Halle and Berlin, obtained a PhD in 1860 in oriental languages.
+He travelled to Venice in 1861 and in 1866, he became an assistant librarian at the Bodleian Library in Oxford, England.
 He also took a similar post at Windsor Castle for Queen Victoria.